 Cisco offers a wide range of collaboration technologies that have the ultimate goal of allowing users to work in collaborative environments that result in faster, more efficient decision-making processes and increased productivity.
-There are many technologies that fall under the large collaboration umbrella, but this chapter focuses on design guidance surrounding the Cisco offerings in collaborative conferencing through audio, video, rich content sharing capabilities, and people-centric social collaboration platforms.
+There are many technologies that fall under the large collaboration umbrella, but this chapter focuses on design guidance surrounding the Cisco offerings in collaborative conferencing through audio, video, and rich content sharing capabilities.
 This chapter also explores the differences in the various solutions and provides suggestions on when one solution may be a better fit than another.

 Each section defines the high-level architecture of the solution, followed by design guidance for high availability, capacity planning and other design considerations pertinent to the solution.